 13a.
 SMF to UPF (PSA): N4 Session Modification Request.

 The SMF sends N4 Session Modification Request to UPF(PSA).
 The N4 Modification Request indicates DL AN Tunnel Info of T-RAN to UPF(PSA) if Target I-UPF is not selected by SMF.
-The N4 Modification Reqeust indicates DL CN Tunnel Info of Target I-UPF if Target I-UPF is selected by SMF.
+The N4 Modification Request indicates DL CN Tunnel Info of Target I-UPF if Target I-UPF is selected by SMF.

 13b.
 UPF (PSA) to SMF: N4 Session Modification Response.
 PDU Session Anchor sends one or more "end marker" packets for each N3/N9 tunnel on the old path immediately after switching the path, the source NG-RAN shall forward the "end marker" packets to the target NG-RAN.